by Dimitri Van Gaever

 Variable data printing with Xeikon

 Variable data printing is a complex matter that requires great precision, but it’s nothing the Xeikon X-800 can’t handle.
-All Xeikon presses, by the way, can be fitted with a pre-printed stock sensor to make sure all personalized text and images wind up exactly where they’re supposed to.
+All Xeikon presses, by the way, can be fitted with a pre-printed stock sensor to ensure all personalized text and images wind up exactly where they’re supposed to.